MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

     - a default CMK is created for you automatically.
     - a CMK that you created separately using AWS KMS, giving you more flexibility, including the ability to create, rotate, disable, define access controls, and audit the encryption keys used to protect your data.
   - Public or shared snapshots of encrypted volumes are not supported, because other accounts would be able to decrypt your data and needs to be migrated to an unencrypted status before sharing.
-  - Encrypted snapshot can be created from a unencrypted snapshot by create an encrypted copy of the unencrypted snapshot
+  - Encrypted snapshot can be created from a unencrypted snapshot by creating an encrypted copy of the unencrypted snapshot
   - Unencrypted volume cannot be created from an encrypted volume directly but needs to be migrated